abdulahad01/visual_perception_solns/README.md

 Following is a basic summary of the weekly concepts and assignments.

 ## Week 1:
- - Introduction to camera projection model
+ - Introduction to the camera projection model.
     - Important points to note
         - Camera matrix : The matrix consisting of the the camera intrinsics like focal length and centre of camera
         - Transformation matrix : The matrix consisting of the Rotation and translation between camera cordinates and world cordinates